 We live and move only at the permission of God even if we totally exclude or forget to include Him in our plans.

 James isn’t trying to discourage us from planning but from planning and doing life apart from our humble reliance on God.

 I am challenging you to live each day as if it is your last.
 You really don’t know.

-Knowing that life is short, we must be intentional about how we live our life.
+Life is short, be intentional about how you live your life.